-No matter how you feel about the decision to provide this drug as a method of treatment, Marijuana, like any drug, is addictive in high doses.
-The argument that marijuana isn’t addictive has been a long-standing argument, but this argument was created before the amount of THC in marijuana strains today became higher than any in the past.
+Marijuana, like any drug, is addictive in high doses.
+The argument that marijuana isn’t addictive has been a long-standing argument, but this argument was created before the amount of THC in marijuana strains became much higher than any in the past.
 Marijuana has become more and more addictive because of this new way of breeding increased percent strains in plants all over the world.
-The addiction comes with the raised percentage of marijuana because the more people use this drug, the more they need to get to that high they had once before.
+The addiction also comes with the increased percentage of people using marijuana.

 • Edibles (brownies, cakes, anything with marijuana cooked into it)

-• It can be smoked through pipes, joints, bongs, masks, and pens (as liquid)
+• Smoked through pipes, joints, bongs, masks, and pens (as liquid)

 Common names for Marijuana:

 • Mary Jane